nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The abstract `Page` class represents the part of the GUI that displays information requested by the user.
 This may include details of an internship, existing clashes and etc. Note that a `Page` differs from `ResultDisplay`, which outputs the outcome of a command (e.g. success or failure) keyed in by the user.

-Different types of information are rendered by different components, each of which is represented by their own concrete `Page` subclasses, such as `InternshipInfoPage`, `ClashesInfoPage` and etc.
+Different types of information are rendered by different components, each of which is represented by their own concrete `Page` subclasses, such as `InternshipInfoPage`, `ClashesInfoPage` and etc. The Class Diagram below outlines the different concrete subclasses of `Page` and the subcomponents they depend on.

 ![Subclasses of Page abstract class](images/PageClasses.png)

+<div style="page-break-after: always;"></div>

+The generation of a `Page` is as such:

 When the user executes a command, `Page` factory method `of` will be called and the result returned will be either of its concrete subclasses.
-The sequence diagram below illustrates the chain of method calls whenever a new Page is constructed to be displayed in the UI.
+The Sequence Diagram below illustrates the chain of method calls whenever a new Page is constructed to be displayed in the UI.

 ![Subclasses of Page abstract class](images/PageSequenceDiagram.png)

+<div style="page-break-after: always;"></div>

 ### Logic component